 Typically, people undergoing lobectomy are advised to do the following:

-You will have a number of tests before your surgery that may require several appointments.
-Your doctors need to ensure that your health is suitable for a lobectomy.
+You will have many tests before your surgery that may require several appointments.
+Your doctors need to make sure you’re healthy enough for a lobectomy.
 Tests may include:

 You will also be evaluated for conditions that are risk factors for complications with lobectomy, such as high blood pressure and other types of cardiovascular disease, diabetes, and preoperative radiation or chemotherapy.

 Your doctor may advise exercises for physical and mental conditioning before having a lobectomy.
-Studies show that deep breathing and other types of physical conditioning can increase lung function, physical health, and emotional well-being and may help prevent complications after surgery.
+Studies from Translational Lung Cancer Research show that deep breathing and other types of physical conditioning can increase lung function, physical health, and emotional well-being and may help prevent complications after surgery.

-Be sure you work with your doctors to ensure that you are doing exercises that are appropriate for your condition, and follow any recommendations from your doctor.
-Talk to your doctor about referrals for physical therapy if you need assistance with a recommended preoperative exercise program.
+Be sure you work with your doctors to ensure that you are doing exercises that are appropriate for your condition and follow any of their recommendations.
+Talk to your doctor about referrals for physical therapy if you need help with a recommended preoperative exercise program.

 Research has shown that outcomes improve when people with lung cancer and their caregivers are well-informed about the upcoming surgery and its aftermath.
-In a study with 60 participants who were either undergoing lung surgery or caring for someone who was, emotional quality of life was significantly better when people became knowledgeable about the procedures.
+In a study with 60 participants undergoing lung surgery or caring for someone who was, emotional quality of life was significantly better when people learned more about the procedures.
 The participants’ symptoms also showed improvement after surgery compared with the control group, who did not receive a plan for lung surgery preparation.

-It’s important to have a clear understanding of what will happen before surgery, the day of surgery, and during recovery in the hospital, as well as what to expect while healing at home.
-Take time to talk with your doctors about each step of the surgical process.
-Your health care providers may offer an educational program or other resources to help you better understand what you will be going through.
+It’s important to understand what will happen before surgery, the day of surgery, and during recovery in the hospital, as well as what to expect while healing at home.
+Talk with your doctors about each step of the surgical process.
+Your health care providers may offer an educational program or other resources to help you better understand what you’ll be going through.

 “Just had a lobectomy three weeks ago.
 Anyone know how long it generally takes for the pain to go away or subside?
 Feels like I have a heavy weight on the left side of my chest and on my left side, plus a lot of tenderness still,” one member wrote.

 The length of a hospital stay after a lobectomy can vary.
-The average hospital stay with a thoracotomy is six to seven days, whereas a less invasive VATS lobectomy requires an average stay of four or five days.
-After you are discharged, it’s essential to follow your doctor’s recommendations for pain medication, exercise, and activities.
-You will also be scheduled for a follow-up evaluation.
+The average hospital stay with a thoracotomy is six to seven days.
+A less-invasive VATS lobectomy requires an average stay of four or five days.
+After you’re discharged, follow your doctor’s recommendations for pain medication, exercise, and activities.
+You’ll also be scheduled for a follow-up appointment.

-In some cases, your doctor may recommend radiation or chemotherapy after a lobectomy.
+In some cases, your doctor may recommend radiation and/or chemotherapy after a lobectomy.

 Managing your recovery at home requires time and patience.
 It can take weeks or months to feel normal.
 After a lobectomy, it is common to experience some pain, fatigue, shortness of breath, or a dry cough.
 You will be given pain medication and instructions for transitioning away from narcotic painkillers to avoid dependence or side effects such as constipation.
 Contact your doctor immediately if you develop a fever or any other signs of infection.